MrakDun-desu/BlockstackerDocs/Rules customization/Randomizers.md

 ### Predefined values in your script

-Before activating your script, Blockstacker will define the `AvailablePieces` variable.
+Before activating your script, UStacker will define the `AvailablePieces` variable.
 This is a table of strings that you will be able to return in your next piece function.
-If a piece name is defined here, that means that Blockstacker supports spawning this piece.
+If a piece name is defined here, that means that UStacker supports spawning this piece.
 As of version 0.3, the available pieces should be:

 ```lua
 AvailablePieces = {"i", "o", "t", "l", "j", "s", "z"};